slowernews/wisdom-tldr/README.md

 > *'Your Beliefs Determine Your Reality.
 Nothing can sabotage you more quickly and more completely than limiting beliefs.'*

 ===
-###On mastery

-First learn the rules.
-Then break them BUT there's always room for improvement.

-> *'I am not young enough to know everything.' -- Oscar Wilde*

-===
 ###On failure

 Sometimes you win.
 Sometimes you learn.
-Accept failure as part of the process.
+Fail fast and accept failure as part of the process.

 > *'A scar is not an injury.
 A scar is an healing.
 After an injury, a scar is what makes you whole.' -- China Mieville*